Register now to get rid of these ads!

 State: Illinois

 59 GMC 100 Series 1/2-ton pickup.
 A solid rust-free west Texas / New Mexico truck.
 I bought it out of Dalhart Texas, about 40 miles east of New Mexico.
-About 20,000 miles on a full mechanical restoration.
-New driveline, wiring, suspension, brakes etc. Custom interior, 326 Pontiac V8, Saginaw 4 speed transmission, 59 Pontiac rear axle, with Moser axle shafts, and Fabcraft positraction.
-I used it to tow my 55 Chevy to the drag strip.
+About 30,000 miles on a full mechanical restoration, finished in 2016.
+New driveline, wiring, suspension, brakes etc. Custom interior, 326 Pontiac V8, Saginaw 4 speed transmission, 59 Pontiac rear axle, with Moser axle shafts.
+I built it as a daily driver, and to tow my 55 Chevy to the drag strip.
+Drove it daily for two years and then bought a 1984 S-10 for my daily driver.

 Mildly customized with shaved emblems, 1952 Chevy park lights, 1953 Buick taillights and chrome reverse wheels.